LLNL/axom/src/axom/inlet/docs/sphinx/advanced_types.rst

   and a "record" type, Inlet treats them differently for type safety reasons:

-  *Dictionaries* use arbitrary strings or integers for their keys, and their values (entries) can only be retreived as a homogenous type.
+  *Dictionaries* use arbitrary strings or integers for their keys, and their values (entries) can only be retreived as a homogeneous type.
 In other words, dictionaries must map to ``std::unordered_map<Key, Value>`` for fixed key and value types.

   *Structs* contain a fixed set of named fields, but these fields can be of any type.